If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 Initially, many governments and utilities were unwilling to allow grid connection of solar electricity for homes systems, or at the very least were unwilling to offer any kind of payment for electricity a home solar electric system put on the grid.
 The initial reservations were partly because solar electricity for homes, in its early stages, had trouble generating power that conformed to the utilities’ strict requirements in terms of power phase (alternating current cycles).
 But inverters, which convert the DC current from solar panels into properly phased AC current compatible with the electricity grid, have improved significantly and utilities should not use this argument to prevent solar electric grid interconnects.

 Later, when grid interconnect systems became more accepted by government agencies and the utilities, the utilities charged the retail rate for electricity consumed, but were only willing to pay the wholesale rate for electricity produced by the solar electricity for homes (the rate they paid third-party generation sources, or the rate they charged for bulk industrial users).
 Therefore, two meters were used, one for consumption and one for excess production.
 So if you produced 3 kwh in the middle of the day and consumed 3 kwh overnight, you might earn 4 cents per kwh for what you produced (i.e. 12 cents), and pay 10 cents per kwh for what you consumed (i.e. 30 cents).
-The system pictured above is a two-meter system without battery backup.
 Because electricity was cheaper to produce than to consume, many of these systems were installed with a battery backup, since it made more economic sense to store your excess generation capacity than to sell it to the utility at wholesale prices and then buy it back later at retail prices.

-Fortunately, many countries and regional governments began seeing the value of solar electricity for homes in the 1990’s or early 2000’s, and instituted very progressive pricing for generated electricity, so that you can in many jurisdictions get paid more per kilowatt hour generated by your system than you pay for the kilowatt hours you consume from the grid.
+In the 1900’s and early 2000’s many countries and regional governments began seeing the value of solar electricity for homes, and instituted very progressive pricing for generated electricity, so that you can in many jurisdictions get paid more per kilowatt hour generated by your system than you pay for the kilowatt hours you consume from the grid.
 With the introduction of these incentives, the two-meter system became popular again, only this time the meter measuring generation was a good thing for the consumer.
 Getting paid twice, three, or four times as much for what you generate as for what you consume from the grid makes the payback period on solar electricity for homes much shorter and has motivated many to install these systems.

 Solar shingle roofing

 The solar shingle is a roofing shingle with a built-in photovoltaic module.
 Solar roofing shingles have been on the market for quite a few years already, but their prices have been sky-high, making them an attractive option only for people who were dead-set on solar electricity for homes and who wanted the aesthetics of a regular roof, without all those awkward solar panels.
-Even today (late 2008) a solar shingle installation will probably cost a fair bit more than regular photovoltaic panels for a given amount of electrical output.
+Even today (2023) a solar shingle installation will cost several times more than regular photovoltaic panels for a given amount of electrical output.

 If you’re planning to build a new home, and you can orient the home so that one slope of the roof gets maximum sun exposure, and you can control the slope of the roof to optimize it for solar electricity for homes, solar shingles may well make sense.
 You have to buy new roofing material anyhow, and with the perfect orientation and slope for your location, you will get maximum electric output from your solar roofing shingles.
 (For new home construction, you should consider orienting your home and choosing your roof pitch to be optimal for a solar shingle installation, if possible, even if you don’t install the system initially.
 Solar shingle roofing systems will become more affordable, and it would be great to have a home that’s solar-shingle ready!)

 But solar roofing shingles are still a long way away from being the right choice for retrofits, unless the existing roof orientation and slope happen to be perfect, or near-perfect, for solar electricity for homes.
 If the roof isn’t facing close to due south (Northern hemisphere) or sloped to the correct angle to get the year-round maximum solar input, you’ll get considerably less electricity per watt of rated power than you would by installing correctly oriented and angled photovoltaic panels.
 Other disadvantages of solar roofing shingles as your choice for solar electricity for homes are the difficulty of replacing a shingle that no longer works (more complicated than just replacing a malfunctioning solar panel), and the fact that roofing, unlike mounted solar panels, has poor air circulation behind it and so tends to heat up more.
-The hotter a photovoltaic cell is, the less efficient it is, so a hot solar roof may have much lower electrical output than a similarly rated solar panel array with adequate ventilation behind each panel.
+The hotter a photovoltaic cell is, the less efficient it is, so a hot solar roof may have much lower electrical output than a similarly rated solar panel array with adequate ventilation underneath each panel.
+In general you can expect to pay roughly 5-6 times more for a given solar power output, when buying solar shingles instead of a regular solar photovoltaic system.

 Tax credits, rebates, and other financial incentives